 One of the best ways to get rid of ants is to discourage them from entering your home in the first place.
 In addition to sealing your home, keeping it clean, and removing their food sources, also consider investing in an ant repellent.

-Stay Away® Ants & Cockroaches is a deterrent that’s made from botanical ingredients.
+Stay Away® Ant & Cockroach deterrent is made from botanical ingredients.
 The scent of the pouches helps to repel ants by obscuring the scent trails they follow as well as the scent of the food they seek.
-Ants will leave the area to avoid the scent.
+They will leave the area to avoid the scent.
 Placing pouches in these areas after the pests are gone will also prevent them from returning in the future.
+Shop online or in a store near you.